sealcode/sealious-handbook/README.md

 Several things to note:

-1. As you can see, there are *three* fields declared:
+1. There are *three* fields declared:
     * `name`, which is of `text` type,
     * `age`, which is of `int` type,
     * `hair-color`, which is of `color` type.

-2. Each field has a type assigned which describes how the field behaves and what value it contains.
+2. Each field-type describes how the field behaves and what value it contains.
 For example, `field-type.color` accepts values like:
     * `"black"`,
     * `"#000000"`,
     * `{r: 0, g: 0, b: 0}`,
     but rejects values such as `"this is my color"`.

 3. Field `name` has defined an object called `params`, which provides additional information about the field-type.
-In this case, `name` can have no more than `120` characters.
+In this case, `name` can have no more than `25` characters.
 Every field can have `params` object to specify what values can be accepted and what rejected.

 ---